-- Calculate and interpret the impact of different compounding frequencies on a bond's value. - Define spot rate and compute discount factors given spot rates. - Interpret the forward rate and compute forward rates given spot rates. - Define par rate and describe the equation for the par rate of a bond. - Interpret the relationship between spot, forward, and par rates. - Assess the impact of maturity on the price of a bond and the returns generated by bonds. - Define the "flattening" and "steepening" of rate curves and describe a trade to reflect expectations that a curve will flatten or steepen. - Describe a swap transaction and explain how a swap market defines par rates. - Describe overnight indexed swaps (OIS) and distinguish OIS rates from LIBOR swap rates.
+- Calculate and interpret the impact of different compounding frequencies on a bond's value. - Define spot rate and compute discount factors given spot rates. - Interpret the forward rate and compute forward rates given spot rates. - Define par rate and describe how to determine the par rate of a bond. - Interpret the relationship between spot, forward, and par rates. - Assess the impact of a change in time to maturity on the price of a bond. - Define the "flattening" and "steepening" of rate curves and describe a trade to reflect expectations that a curve will flatten or steepen. - Describe a swap transaction and explain how a swap market defines par rates.